Mainz: Public transportation

-The Mainz Central Station is an interchange point for the Mainz tramway network, and an important bus junction for the city and region (RNN, ORN and MVG).
+The Mainz Central Station is an interchange point for the Mainz tramway network, and an important bus junction for the city and region (Rhein-Nahe-Nahverkehrsverbund (RNN), Omnibusverkehr Rhein-Nahe (ORN) and Mainzer Verkehrsgesellschaft (MVG)).

+In Mainz the fare of the Rhein-Main-Verkehrsverbund (RMV) as well as the Rhein-Nahe-Nahverkehrsverbund (RNN) apply.

 Cycling

 Mainz offers a wide array of bicycle transportation facilities and events, including several miles of on-street bike lanes.
 The Rheinradweg (Rhine Cycle Route) is an international cycle route, running from the source to the mouth of the Rhine, traversing four countries at a distance of 1300 km.
 Another cycling tour runs towards Bingen and further to the Middle Rhine, a UNESCO World Heritage Site (2002).

 Air transportation

 Mainz is served by Frankfurt Airport, the busiest airport by passenger traffic in Germany by far, the third busiest in Europe and the ninth busiest worldwide in 2009.
 Located about 10 mi east of Mainz, it is connected to the city by an S-Bahn line.

 The small Mainz Finthen Airport, located just 3 mi southwest of Mainz, is used by general aviation only.
 Another airport, Frankfurt-Hahn Airport located about 50 mi west of Mainz, is served by a few low-cost carriers.